4 Major Scales and Keys

 Scale Degrees

-Each member of a major scale has a scale degree number and scale degree name.
-The scale degrees help show the relationship between notes within the major scale, and the relationship between different major scales.
+Each member of a major scale has a scale degree number and a scale degree name.
+The scale degrees help illustrate the relationship between notes within the major scale.

 Directions: